About TF binding site search

 How to search

 Reference regions can be decided from pulldown or from a BED file specified by the user.
 When "Keep order" is checked, the order of the TFs will be considered.
-When "Allow overlap" is checked, overlapping in TF sites will be allowed.
-(See below for details.)
+When "Allow overlap" is checked, overlapping in TF sites will be allowed (See below image).

 For "TF conditions", you can add either "arbitrary sequence" or "predicted binding position of known transcription factor" as a prediction target.
 You can specify the "arbitrary sequence" pattern in the top dialog box.
 If "predicted binding position of known transcription factor" is desired, you can specify it from the lower pulldown.

 Additional sequence pattern can be added from [Add sequence pattern] button.
 Similarly, additional TF can be added from [Add TF] button.
 When you click the buttons, the image of the hit pattern will be reflected in the bottom image.
 Next, when you click the [or] button, you can add conditions as "or" to the now specified TF region.
 With the [and] button, you can add a new TF region to a position next from the TF region specified immediately before.
 You can erase the previous condition by pressing the [Back (Cancel last input condition)] button at the bottom of the image.
 Up to 10 conditions can be specified.

 When you have decided the condition, click the [Execute search] button.
 And then the search program will be executed.

 * "Arbitrary sequence" uses GGGenome to obtain the hit position on the genome.

 * "Predicted binding position of known transcription factor" obtains the hit position on the genome by using the result of ChIP-atlas.